 (g) migration, asylum and border control management (such as assessing the security risk of a person or the examination of applications for asylum, visa, or residence permits),

-(h) administration of justice and democratic processes (such as assisting in interpreting & researching facts, law, and the application of the law or in political campaigns), and
+(h) administration of justice and democratic processes (such as assisting in interpreting & researching facts, law, and the application of the law or in political campaigns).

 Unacceptable risk is the highest level of risk and covers eight main types of AI applications incompatible with EU values and fundamental rights.
 These applications will be prohibited in the EU.